Free knitted Easter egg pattern

 Beginners looking to try some simple colourwork knitting should give this project a go – the Striped Easter egg pattern will introduce you to changing colours, while the Gingham Easter egg pattern will help you learn how to knit perfect Fair Isle with an easy stranded colourwork motif.

-This Easter egg pattern is worked using four pretty shades of DK yarn.
-As they use only a small amount of yarn each, these knitted Easter eggs would be ideal for using up leftovers from other projects (such as our Fair Isle mug hug), plus you can choose some pretty ribbons to match your colour scheme.
+This Easter egg pattern is worked using four pretty shades of DK yarn, plus you can choose some pretty ribbons to match your colour scheme.
+As each egg only uses a small amount of yarn, these knitted Easter eggs would be ideal for using up leftovers from other projects like our Fair Isle mug hug.

 When you've finished knitting Easter eggs, they'll look fabulous as tree decorations (try spraying some branches white to make a rustic display), or you could string them together into a garland.
 They'll bring some colour into your home for spring, though we’d be tempted to leave them up all year round!